Solheim Cup Results - WTOP News

 |United States 4, Europe 0

-Lexi Thompson/Megan Khang, United States def.
-Meja Stark/Linn Grant, Europe, 2 and 1.
+Lexi Thompson and Megan Khang, United States, def.
+Maja Stark and Linn Grant, Europe, 2 and 1.

-Danielle Kang/Andrea Lee, United States def.
-Celine Boutier/ Georgia Hall, Europe, 1 up.
+Danielle Kang and Andrea Lee, United States, def.
+Celine Boutier and Georgia Hall, Europe, 1 up.

-Nelly Korda/Allisen Corpuz, United States def.
-Leona Maguire/Anna Nordqvist, Europe, 1 up.
+Nelly Korda and Allisen Corpuz, United States, def.
+Leona Maguire and Anna Nordqvist, Europe, 1 up.

-Ally Ewing/ Cheyenne Knight, United States def.
-Charley Hull/Emily Kristine Pedersen, Europe, 5 and 4.
+Ally Ewing and Cheyenne Knight, United States, def.
+Charley Hull and Emily Pederson, Europe, 5 and 4.

+Rose Zhang and Megan Khang, United States, halved with Gemma Dryburgh and Madelene Sagstrom, Europe.

-Leona Maguire/Georgia Hall, Europe def.
-Lexi Thompson/Lilia Vu, United States, 1 up.
+Leona Maguire and Georgia Hall, Europe, def.
+Lexi Thompson and Lilia Vu, United States, 1 up.

-Jennifer Kupcho/Allisen Corpuz, United States vs. Emily Kristin Pedersen/Maja Stark, Europe, halved.
+Jennifer Kupcho and Allisen Corpuz, United States, halved with Emily Pedersen and Maja Stark, Europe.

-Carlota Ciganda/Linn Grant, Europe, def.
-Angel Yin/Ally Ewing, United States, 4 and 2.
+Carlota Ciganda and Linn Grant, Europe, def.
+Angel Yin and Ally Ewing, United States, 4 and 2.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.